03/06/2025 - Articles

 Step 4: Probe the market in a targeted manner

-Now you are well prepared and can venture fearlessly into the provider jungle.
-In addition to well-known brands, there are numerous specialized providers that are tailored to specific industries or company sizes.
-Use targeted industry directories and specialist portals to get an overview.
-However, you should not start the search engine without prior planning.
+You are now well prepared to confidently navigate the vendor landscape.
+In addition to well-known brands, there are numerous specialized providers tailored to specific industries or company sizes.
+Make targeted use of industry directories and professional platforms to gain an initial overview.
+However, you should also avoid starting your search without prior planning.

-The following approaches have proven to be particularly practical:
+The following approaches have proven particularly effective in practice:

-For an initial orientation, you can also refer to our project management software comparison of the 15 best and most popular project management tools.
-Start by collecting names of possible PM programs and create a list.
-You can then visit the software providers' websites to find out which functions and requirements are covered by the respective product.
-Use your previously formulated requirements catalog as a basis for systematically “scoring” each software according to this scheme.
+For a first orientation, you can also refer to our project management software comparison featuring some of the most popular tools on the market.
+Start by collecting the names of potential PM solutions and compiling a list.
+Then visit the vendors’ websites to review which features and requirements each product covers.
+Use your previously defined requirements catalog as a framework to systematically evaluate each solution.

 Tip: Don't compromise too soon